Keep these 3 things in mind when you — or someone you know — starts to doubt how much feedback at work really matters.

 But the importance of feedback in the workplace can’t be understated.
-It is a fundamental pillar of a successful company culture.
+It is a fundamental pillar of successful company culture.
 Without it, that culture that you worked so hard to construct can come crumbling down.

 The good news is that you don’t have to learn this lesson the hard way.
 Let’s zoom in on the three reasons why feedback matters so much:

 Reason #1: Feedback helps you make better decisions.

 Did you know that 65% of employees think their company is behind the curve on something in particular?
-Yes, sixty-five percent of employees (according over 1,200 employees we’ve surveyed through Know Your Team).
-Or, did you know that almost 60% employees feel that something is holding them back at work?
+Yes, sixty-five percent of employees (according to over 1,200 employees we’ve surveyed through Know Your Team).
+Or, did you know that almost 60% of employees feel that something is holding them back at work?
 Sixty-percent!
-Imagine trying to make a decision on business strategy without knowing these things.
+Imagine trying to make a decision on a business strategy without knowing these things.
 When you stop to take the time to listen to what your employees are saying about what’s happening on a daily basis, you can unlock an incredible amount of insight as to what’s happening at every level of your company.
 Getting feedback is how you can make more informed decisions.

 Reason #2: Feedback helps employees do their best work.

 Employees crave hearing feedback because it helps them perform better.
-In a study shared in Harvard Business Review, 72% employees said they thought their performance would improve if their managers would provide corrective feedback.
+In a study shared in Harvard Business Review, 72% of employees said they thought their performance would improve if their managers would provide corrective feedback.
 For employees, they don’t just want to be patted on the back and told, “Good job.”
 Employees want the truth.
 They want to know: How can I be better?
 What can I change or improve?
-In fact, in that same study, 57% people preferred corrective feedback to purely praise and recognition.
+In fact, in that same study, 57% of people preferred corrective feedback to purely praise and recognition.
 Employees actively want to be improving, and feedback helps them get there.

 Reason #3: Feedback makes you a better leader.